 A special caution should be given to caregivers for children with Dravet syndrome.
 “Children with DS will often elope, placing themselves in unsupervised, potentially dangerous situations,” according to the Dravet Syndrome Foundation.
 They may not be able to sense danger and might put themselves in hazardous situations.
 They also may not be able to provide their name or address if they wander off.
 Consequently, it is important that caregivers be vigilant and provide supervision at all times.

 In the event of an unexpected hospital stay or a disaster, it is also helpful to be prepared with a “grab and go” kit.
 This kit should include medications (regular and rescue), dosing information, and emergency phone numbers for your child’s neurologist.

 If your child has an emergency at home, CHOC Children’s Neuroscience Institute provides these helpful guidelines for when you should call 911:

-The emotional toll of living with a child who has Dravet syndrome or Lennox-Gastaut syndrome can sometimes be overwhelming.
+The emotional toll of caring for a child who has Dravet syndrome, Lennox-Gastaut syndrome, or TSC can sometimes be overwhelming.
 The physical challenge of caring for a child with a disability can also be exhausting.
 Knowing that your child is relying on you, it is important to take good care of yourself too.

 Are you caring for a child with severe epilepsy?
-What advice would you give parents facing a recent diagnosis of Dravet syndrome or Lennox-Gastaut syndrome?
+What advice would you give parents facing a recent diagnosis of Dravet syndrome, Lennox-Gastaut syndrome, or tuberous sclerosis complex?
 What do you know now that you wish you had known sooner?
 Comment below or post on MyEpilepsyTeam.